 6. Street performing monkeys

 In places like Thailand, especially, you’ll often see macaques being used as performers on the streets and even in venues.
 If you’ve ever seen a wild monkey, you’ll know they’re very spirited, lively and cheeky.
-In order to get them to act as performers, they are repeatedly, aggressively and painfully trained to walk and mirror human behavior.
+In order to get them to act as performers, they are repeatedly, aggressively and painfully trained to walk and mirror human behaviour.

 When they aren’t being forced to perform and earn their keep, they are chained in small cages with little in them to entertain their minds.
 They often fall victim to disease and infection as the chains grow into their skin, becoming embedded.